patrick-llgc/Learning-Deep-Learning/paper_notes/afdet.md

 	- High resolution feature map helps
 	- AdamW + 1 cycle policy for super convergence.
 	- Data aug during training
+- Tricks for winning solution (not in this paper)
+	- Densification (with pervious 4 frames)
+	- pointpainting (2D bbox painting and segmentation painting).
+50% painted as waymo does not have a rear view cam
+	- train 3 models and perform ensemble and TTA
+	- Merging of TTA and ensemble bbox with [weighted bbox fusion](https://arxiv.org/abs/1910.13302)

 #### Technical details